intOppong/software_engineer_journey/journey/weekly_log.md

 - Week 1 summary: reading mongoDB docs on Indexing wasn't timely so I didn't really understand/like it.
 This lead me to adjust my learning method.
 Overall it was a consistent week regardless of my mood.
 This shows maturity & perseverance.
 - Week 2 summary: A developer’s life is all about googling/finding solutions to issues…thats how we all learn. don’t expect to be spoon-fed like the TPs show you.
 	- TP is taking too long, need to start working on my personal project.
 At the end thats what learning is all about to be able to build stuff on your own.
+- Week 3 summary: I was stressed & couldn't get over it which led to wasting the whole week.
+I need to work with others ASAP

 ### Week 1